YunyiShen/YunyiShen.github.io/_pages/about.md

 I will move to the EECS department at [MIT](https://web.mit.edu/) this comming summer as a PhD student, but I am currently in a gap year at UW-Madison.
 I earned my MSc degrees in Statistics and Wildlife Ecology at the [University of Wisconsin-Madison](https://www.wisc.edu/) in 2021.
 I did my undergraduate degree in Physical Biology at [Peking University](http://english.pku.edu.cn).

 I am generally interested in statistics of non-human objects, namely ecology and astronomy.
 For me as a statistician, I study variable and graphical selection, Bayesian nonparametrics, exchangability and scalable Bayesian computing.
-For me as an ecologist, I study community ecology, mainly species coexistence (graphical model!) and and neutral theory (exchangability!).
+For me as an ecologist, I study community ecology, mainly species coexistence (graphical model!) and neutral theory (exchangability!).
 I am also interested in time series analysis in astronomy and worked on photometrical data analysis (stellar flare detection in particular).
 Several recent projects are

 - Graphical selection of Gaussian chain graph models using Bayesian LASSO/Spike-and-Slab LASSO methods, their theory, interpretation and corresponding experimental design;
 - Stellar flare detection using Gaussian process combined with HMMs;